Samic8/samdawson.dev/src/articles/react-component-api-design/react-component-api-design.md

 ### **Component Props**

-This API design has a few different flavours.
+This API design has a few different flavors.

 **Slots**: The ability to include JSX within a particular component.
 The base component then places that included JSX at a particular spot in its component tree.